 In our first month of operating we distributed only one food parcel a week.
 A friend joined us and we managed to increase our fresh food parcels to two food parcels a week by the end of February 2012.
-From there, things have snowballed.
-In 2017/18 we plan to continue expanding our food rescue operations and hope to purchase a refrigerated truck.
-We are working to increase and diversify our income and funding streams to ensure that KCA can sustainably continue to provide the service which is supporting so many Wellington and Porirua charities in assisting their clients.
-We have increased our storage capacity, which has given us the ability to rescue and redistribute much higher volumes of food and non-food items.
+From there things have snowballed.

+We are working to increase and diversify our income and funding streams to ensure that KCA can sustainably continue to provide the service which is supporting so many Wellington, Hutt and Porirua charities in assisting their clients.

+We have increased our storage capacity which has given us the ability to rescue and redistribute much higher volumes of food and non-food items.

-We all feel very privileged to be part of the KCA team and are motivated by hearing the positive impact that KCA's work is having on achieving our mission of Kiwis working together to reduce poverty in our communities.
+We all feel very privileged to be part of the KCA team and are motivated by hearing the positive impact that KCA's work is having on achieving our mission of Kiwi's working together to reduce poverty in our communities.

-Tracy Wellington Co-Founder
+Tracy Wellington

+Co-Founder

-Phil Davies Co-Founder
+Phil Davies

+Co-Founder